Penguin 4.0: Google’s 2016 Update – A Blessing or a Curse?

 Top Tips for Surviving the Next Algorithm Change

-Focusing on mobile first places some pressure on web build projects where managers and developers will need to be aware of integrating SEO strategy early in development.
+Focusing on mobile first put some pressure on web build projects, with managers and developers needing to integrate SEO strategy early in the development process.

-This will likely force developers to focus on:
+This often meant developers had to focus on:

 • Managing structured data markup while balancing mobile speed times